MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 ## Version 121.0.2277.86: February 1, 2024

-Fixed various bugs and performance issues for iOS.
+Fixed various bugs and added new policy support for iOS.

 ### Fixes